Emelieh21/touch-screen-pi-sonos-app/README.md

 For more information about the `runApp()` function, check out [this link](https://shiny.rstudio.com/reference/shiny/latest/runApp.html).

 If you want to run the app with **current track information**, a few small extra setup steps are needed, which are explained [below](#about-the-current-track-information) in the section about the current track information.
-If you want to run the app without the track info, you can run the [_app_no_track_info.R_](dev/app_no_track_info.R), located in the dev folder instead.

 Without the track info, the app looks like this: